-Embrace the proven messaging strategies behind all the hot air.
+Embrace the proven messaging strategies behind all the hot air with creative copywriting.

 Words: Simeon de la Torre, owner of SIM7

 No matter which way you lean on the subject, you can’t have helped but notice that Boris Johnson uses the phrase ‘Get Brexit Done’ a lot.
 It’s used in a structured context as a headline on Conservative websites and marketing materials, and interestingly, it’s also used almost conversationally by Boris and his ministers.

 And while, at the time of writing, Brexit isn’t actually done yet, the slogan did herald a renewed effort to renegotiate the deal and push through the legislation.
 Meanwhile, Labour’s ‘For the Many, Not the Few’ has lasted longer than many of the party’s previous slogans and perfectly captures its vision and ethos (even if it doesn’t work quite so well as a conversational device).

 Both of these phrases have become part of the national psyche and join a roster of other political slogans from all over the world that have cut through the noise and resonated with voters.

 - Labour Isn’t Working

 Part of the reason why these lines work is because political parties tend to have big advertising budgets and they also have countless on-air opportunities to promote their messages.
 But businesses can learn valuable lessons from the political parties and apply this type of messaging – albeit on a smaller scale – to their marketing.

 As with everything, there’s a knack to getting it right.